JamesPImes/pyTRSplat/docs/source/modules/lot_definer.rst

 --------------

-When executing the queue in a ``Plat`` or other object, if a tract with an undefined lot is encountered, a ``UserWarning`` will be displayed, but no error will be raised.
+When executing the queue in a ``Plat`` or other object, if a tract with an undefined lot is encountered, a custom :doc:`pytrsplat.UndefinedLotWarning <warnings>` will be displayed, but no error will be raised.

 To check the queue for undefined lots prior to executing the queue, call ``.find_undefined_lots()``.